Tempura Mushrooms (茸の天ぷら)

 - Fry the clusters of mushrooms, flipping them over at least once until they hold their shape, and they're crisp.
 Transfer them to the rack.

-- For large mushrooms such as shiitake, dip the underside of the cap in the batter, but leave the top of the mushroom unbattered.
+- For large mushrooms such as shiitake, dip mushrooms with the undersides down in the batter, but leave the top of the mushroom un-battered.
 Lower the half-battered mushrooms into the oil.

 - Fry the shiitakes until they're crisp on the bottom and then transfer them to the rack.